 Not everything goes down smoothly.
 Hitman Nick Varga (the opening scene's stabber) observes Love probing the crime scene from a window and later witnesses her interrogations of the bartender and Charlie Red.
 So shouldn't a savvy crook like Wheeler be especially suspicious that an African-American female seeking him out at that country club (or just showing up at the pawn shop, for that matter) just might be the investigating officer working undercover?

-There's also a nagging feeling about the finale: a pit is way too conveniently located, and Christie is left way too vulnerable to sniper fire at the gravel pit.
+Pawn Ticket for Murder holds water until its finale.
+A pit is way too conveniently located, and Christie is left way too vulnerable to sniper fire at the gravel pit even before she disappears into the warehouse.
 Nothing nefarious going on internally, though--Detective Love has won the respect of her most hard boiled colleague long before she helps Marker nab his quarry of two years.
 No wonder he ends up platonically sending roses in appreciation when all is said and done.

 The ubiquitous Sid Haig is largely wasted in a one-dimensional role as the fearsome henchman, but Kenneth Tobey is effective as the victim's friend Charlie Red.
 In keeping with the rest of the proceedings, Detective Love is a clear winner in the interrogation room: Red is much more responsive to Christie's compassion than Marker's forcefulness.